 Positive pressure, generally speaking, is “the good kind” of pressure in the HVAC world.
 When homes are under slight positive pressure, stale, “older” indoor air is pushed out of the home by outdoor air.
 Under ideal circumstances, that outdoor air is fresher and cleaner than the air it’s replacing.

 Balanced air pressure is good, too.
-Here in the South, high performance homes often contain ERVs to exchange old air for fresh, clean air.
+Here in the South, high-performance homes often contain ERVs to exchange old air for fresh, clean air.
 In these airtight homes, not much air enters or leaves on its own, so the ERV is needed to maintain good indoor air quality.

-Lots of negative pressure, on the other hand, isn’t good for any indoor environment, no matter how tight or leaky the building envelope.
+Lots of negative pressure, on the other hand, isn’t good for any indoor environment, no matter how tight or leaky the building envelope is.
 When a home – or even a room – is under negative pressure, large amounts of air are being sucked out of it.
 That air has to be replaced somehow, and what happens is that air enters the home via:

 - Gaps and cracks between the attic or crawlspace and the living space